observIQ/opentelemetry-collector-contrib/receiver/varnishreceiver/README.md

 collection_interval (default = 10s): This receiver collects metrics on an interval.
 Valid time units are ns, us (or µs), ms, s, m, h.

 - working_dir (Optional): The -n flag used in [varnishstat](https://varnish-cache.org/docs/7.0/reference/varnishstat.html#description) to get logs from a varnishd working directory.
-- executable_dir (Optional): The directory where the varnishadm and varnishstat executables are located.
+- exec_dir (Optional): The directory where the varnishadm and varnishstat executables are located.

 ### Example Configuration
 ```yaml